-I’ve been photographing weddings now for over 5 years and in that time, I’ve seen a lot of ‘trends’ come and go… but thankfully, here in Australia, the trend of having a First Look on your wedding day is on the rise (which I couldn’t be more happy about!)
+I’ve been photographing weddings now for over 6 years and in that time, I’ve seen a lot of ‘trends’ come and go… but thankfully, here in Australia, the trend of having a first look on your wedding day is on the rise (which I couldn’t be more happy about!)
 Interestingly, the tradition of not seeing each other until the ceremony actually stems from times of arranged marriages, born from a fear that the groom might change his mind upon seeing his bride!
 Then over the years it’s become more of a superstition – people started believing that it’s bad luck to see each other before the ceremony.
 I’m rolling my eyes right now.
 Seriously.
 Please don’t do anything because it’s an ancient tradition or a weird superstition.
 Find out the details and then decide on whether it would suit you and your soon to be husband or wife.
 This goes for everything wedding (and life) related…

-Ok… So what exactly is a First Look?
+Ok… So what exactly is a first look?

 It’s exactly as it sounds.
 It’s the first time you’ll see each other, before getting married.
 It’s private.
 It’s romantic.
 It’s intimate.
 It’s a moment I know you’ll remember for the rest of your lives… Of course, I know you’ll remember your ceremony for the rest of your life as well – but a first look feels and looks different to when you are walking down the aisle.
 Consider for a minute, the moment you’re walking down the aisle, toward your soon to be spouse.
-They are speechless at how stunning you look… they might shed a tear… they will definitely want to tell you how gorgeous you look and plant a kiss on your lips – but it’s your ceremony and they can’t do that.
+They are speechless at how stunning you look, they might shed a tear… they will definitely want to tell you how gorgeous you are and plant a kiss on your lips – but it’s your ceremony and they can’t do that.
 A first look is different because there is nothing holding them back – and you both get to be a part of that moment together.
 Without all of your guests watching you.

 How would it work?